Silverr12/DMA-CFW-Guide/README.md

 <sup>(I welcome any contribution about utilising different hardware for this)</sup>

 ### Using Arbor
-Go into Scan Options and Press Scan/Rescan, the values selected by default are good enough for us.
+Go into Scan Options under the Local system tab and Press Scan/Rescan, the values selected by default are good enough for us.
 Go Into PCI Config and locate your network controller, scroll around in the decode section and take note of the following things:
 1. Device ID
 2. Vendor ID